jakewvincent/mkdnflow.nvim/README.md

 ## 🔧 Recent changes
+* 06/11/22: Added function and command to insert tables
 * 06/06/22: Extend functionality of MkdnToggleToDo so that it (a) will create a to-do item from a plain list item, and (b) can toggle multiple to-do items selected with simple visual mode
 * 06/04/22: Easily rename files in links (with `MkdnMoveSource`, mapped to `<F2>` by default)
 * 06/04/22: Variant of MkdnNewListItem added as MkdnExtendList